-SOURCING-INTRODUCTION Name: Date ) :
+Name: Date:

-Sourcing Tool Directions: Answer each of the ne questions below.
+Sourcing Tool Directions: Answer each of th e questions below.
 If you are sourcing more than one document, provide responses for each.
-Name of document and/or so urce: ------------------------------------ Author's name: Location and date source was s written: H istorical Context 1.
+Name of document and/or sou rce: - Author's name: ocation and date source was written: H istorical Context 1.
 What was happening in the author's location that might have influenced the document's creation (for example, the location's geography, demography, or the region's political situation, religious influences, or industry)?
 2. What was happening at the time that might have influenced the document's creation?
 3. What information that you've learned in this unit helps you understand this document?
 A udience 1.
 Who was this created for (that is, was this written for anyone to read or was it private, for one specific person or group)?
+2. What were the readers of this source supposed to do or think once they read it?

-lame: Date: ------- ------- --
+Name: Date: ------- -- ------- --